-Hemoglobin measurements that are consistently below the expected lower limit of normal based on gender and race/ethnicity are disqualifying for all flying class and SWA duties.
-For aeromedical purposes, the lower limit of normal hemoglobin is defined as specified in Table 2.
-Regardless of hemoglobin or hematocrit measurements, anemia that meets any one of the following criteria is disqualifying for all flying class, ATC, GBO, OSF, and SWA duties, and for retention: results in symptoms; is unresponsive to appropriate therapy; requires hematology follow-up more than once annually.
-Anemia that was due to a nutritional deficiency and that resolves after correction of this deficiency is not disqualifying (e.g., folate, vitamin B12).
+Hemoglobin measurements that are consistently below the expected lower limit of normal are disqualifying for all flying class and SWA duties.
+For aeromedical purposes, the lower limit of normal hemoglobin is defined as specified in Table 2 which are consistent with values published in DoDI 6130.03.
+Regardless of hemoglobin or hematocrit measurements, anemia that meets any one of the following criteria is disqualifying for all flying class, ATC, GBO, OSF, and SWA duties, as well as for retention: results in symptoms; or is unresponsive to appropriate therapy; or requires hematology follow-up more than once annually.
+Anemia due to a nutritional deficiency that resolves after correction of the deficiency is not disqualifying (e.g., folate, vitamin B12).
 Note that iron deficiency anemia requires a diagnostic evaluation to determine the cause of the iron deficiency, even if iron levels and anemia are corrected with iron supplementation.